-BUGS is a tuition-free public school open to all NYC residents.
+We are a tuition-free public school open to all NYC residents.

 Best of luck to you and your child(ren) in your middle school search process!
 We hope to be of help on your journey ahead and to have you join the BUGS community as we focus on sustainability, student achievement, community and educating the whole child.

 - The BUGS Team